akshay-sjsu-173/cmpe273-assignment2/README.md

 # cmpe273-assignment2
 Scantron evaluation using Flask API
-- An SQLite database has been created and pre-initialised with necessary table schemas.
+- An SQLite database has been created and pre-initialised with necessary table schemas.<br>
-  The flask application will store and retrieve all data from this database.
+  The flask application will store and retrieve all data from this database.<br?>
-- Upload a file to add a new test using the /tests endpoint (POST) The file must contain a json in the foloowing format:
+- Upload a file to add a new test using the /tests endpoint (POST)<br>
+  The file must contain a json in the foloowing format:<br>
   {
     "subject": "",
     "answer_keys": {